zold-io/wts.zold.io/README.md

     if it's still not confirmed (as plain text).

   * `GET /do-confirm`: removes the keygap from the database and returns `302`.

+  * `GET /confirmed`: returns `yes` or `no`, depending on the status of the user---whether he already confirmed his keygap or not.

   * `GET /rate.json`: returns JSON document with all the data you can find [here](https://wts.zold.io/rate).
 If the data is not ready yet,